-'NZ Grown' cannabis products opens door to global marketing opportunity
+'NZ Grown' cannabis products open door to global marketing opportunity

 Helius and all the other local players will have to play a game of catch-up as they look to narrow the market lead between New Zealand and countries that have moved faster in loosening restrictions on the cultivation and sale of cannabis products.

-Manning believes that the 'New Zealand Grown' licence can play a role in giving his products a point of difference when taking his products to market.
+Manning believes that the "New Zealand Grown" licence can play a role in giving his products a point of difference when taking his products to market.

-"Across the world, and particularly in Asia, New Zealand made products are in high demand and command a premium," he says.
+"Across the world, and particularly in Asia, New Zealand-made products are in high demand and command a premium," he says.

 "The global cannabis market is estimated to reach $200 billion by 2025 and there will be enormous value in being New Zealand-grown."

-The strength New Zealand's brand in the Asian market was on full show earlier this month during 'Singles Day' promotional event, which saw Anchor, Ecostore, A2 Milk and a number of other brands rake in millions of dollars in online sales via Alibaba.
+The strength New Zealand's brand in the Asian market was on full show earlier this month during "Singles Day" promotional event, which saw Anchor, Ecostore, A2 Milk and a number of other brands rake in millions of dollars in online sales via Alibaba.

-While many of these brands trade on New Zealand's reputation, the appeal of our nation's clean image is perhaps best illustrated through the sale of cannisters of Kiwi air for as much as $141.
+While many of these brands trade on New Zealand's reputation, the appeal of our nation's clean image is perhaps best illustrated through the sale of canisters of Kiwi air for as much as $141.

 If air can be sold at that price, then one can only imagine how much premium cannabis-derived products will be able to fetch once they enter the market.